Baby Doll Combs: Background

 Foaled in 1947, Baby Doll Combs, also known as just Baby Doll, was bred by H. M. Boetick of Bloomfield, Iowa, and registered with the American Quarter Horse Association (AQHA), as registration number 81,497.
 At the time of registration, Willard Combs owned her, a steer wrestler or bulldogger who competed in the rodeo circuit in the 1950s.
 Combs purchased her from Bill Oduum of Pryor, Oklahoma, in 1955, paying $3,200 for her.
 Combs not only rode Baby Doll himself, but also allowed other wrestlers to ride her in return for a cut of the prize money.

 Rodeo career

 Baby Doll competed in the Rodeo Cowboys Association (RCA) which was renamed the Professional Rodeo Cowboys Association (PRCA) in 1975.
-In 1955, Combs younger brother, Benny, won the World Steer Wrestling Championship with Baby Doll.
-Then, in 1957, Combs himself won the World Steer Wrestling Championship with her.
+In 1955, Combs younger brother, Benny, won the steer wrestling world championship with Baby Doll.
+Then, in 1957, Combs himself won the world steer wrestling championship with her.
 Her one and only foal was Checotah Star, a result of an accidental breeding in 1957.
 Between 1953 and her death in 1960 she earned over $400,000 ($ in current dollars) in prize money, and in 1957 when she won the title for Combs, she also carried the riders who finished second, third, fourth and fifth in the standings.
 Bill Linderman, a hall of fame and famous rodeo cowboy, once said that "Baby Doll knew bulldogging better than some of the guys who rode her."